 The (unguarded) bicycle parking is located opposite the main entrance.

 Accessibility for disabled persons

 The festival site is well accessible for disabled persons.
 There is a special platform for disabled persons near the main stage.
 Also wheelchair accessible toilets are present on site.

 There are no lockers and no cloakroom facilities on the festival site.

 The festival offers a wide variety of food and beverages.
 The festival catering is handled by Café Restaurant Hofsteenge (www.hofsteengegrolloo.nl)

 You are not allowed to bring along any of the following items:

-Beverages (excluding water in plastic bottles of max.
-0.5l without cap), other fluids, food, drugs, soccer shirts, provocative or face-covering clothing, banners, carton/paper boards with writing (up to a maximum size of A4 is allowed), flags or flagpoles wider than 2cm and longer than 1.5m, umbrellas/parasols, selfie-sticks, professional camera, video, sound, and/or go pro equipment, and other image recorders.
+Large bags and backpacks.
+Hand bags with a size of approx. A4 and 10 cm thick are allowed, Beverages (excluding water in plastic bottles of max.
+0.5l without cap), other fluids, food, drugs, club related outfits, provocative or face-covering clothing, banners, carton/paper boards with writing (up to a maximum size of A4 is allowed), flags or flagpoles wider than 2cm and longer than 1.5m, umbrellas/parasols, selfie-sticks, professional camera, video, sound, and/or go pro equipment, and other image recorders.
 Unmanned aerial vehicles (such as UAV or Drones) or other flying objects.
 Weapons, chains or other objects that can be used as a weapon or or can disturb the peace.
 Glow sticks, ‘fairy lights’ (battery operated string lights), laser-pens, and other light beams, poison, flammable or explosive materials, fireworks and flares.
 Animals, walking canes (except for medical walking canes), skates, bicycles, steps, skateboards, needles, soap bubbles, aerosol cans (except for deodorant and perfume), and other dangerous objects.

 The following objects are only allowed in with a doctor’s certificate: